http-wasm/http-wasm/content/rationale.md

   functions are defined as lower_snake_case, but Component Model requires them as lower-hyphen case.
 This has knock-on problems including many languages don't support the hyphen character in function definitions.
-Concretely, this leads to functions exported like "log_enabled", but defined like "log_enabled."
+Concretely, this leads to functions exported like "log-enabled", but defined like "log_enabled."
 Other inflexibility involve constants, particularly enums.
 If you run code generators, you'll notice conventionally zero is chosen for the first enum.
 However, this is not due to spec as defining it was considered